codesyracuse/mentor-ship/Sec|DevOps/Security/reversing/x_buffer_overflow.md

 ---
 name:
 about:
-title: 'Learning the basics of buffer overflows'
+title: 'Learning the basics of fuzzing'
 labels: 'cyber'
 ---